krhanson3/ChocAnCS200/README.txt

           - an overall Stereotype Diagram for the entire system
           - a main Activity Diagram for the entire system
-          - individual activity diagrams for each use case CSS File
+          - individual activity diagrams for each use case CSS File for styling

+Project 3: Class Diagram and Sequence Diagrams
+        Includes
+          imageFiles storage folder
-          - styling for the main html file
+          the main html file with:
+          - a main class diagram for the system
+          - sequence diagrams for each use case
+          CSS file for styling